 Student organizations, labor unions, groups that represent nurses and teachers, special-interest groups and lobbyists of every imaginable persuasion are chiming in on President Biden’s push to forgive student debt for millions of Americans.

 On April 6, the Department of Education announced that President Biden had extended the pause on student loan repayment, collections and interest until Aug.
-31, which gives him less than three months to finalize a plan.
-The pause — a vital part of the pandemic recovery programs — applied only to federal loans and did not impact private student debt.
+31. The pause — a vital part of the pandemic recovery programs — applied only to federal loans and did not impact private student debt.
 Will that same standard apply if the president decides to forgive five-figure student loans for millions of borrowers, as it now appears he will?

 Probably yes, but there are a whole lot of variables.
 Let’s explore the potential scenarios.